moinwiki/moin/docs/user/accounts.rst

  Alias names are only useful at login.

 Display-Name
- The display name can be used to override your username, so you will still log in using your username but your display name will be displayed to other users and in your history page.
+ If your wiki has a custom auth method that creates cryptic user names, then the display-name can be created as an alternative.
+You will still login using your username or alias.
+The display-name will appear as links in history pages and the footer of items you have edited.
+ Use your display-name to create your home page in the users namespace.

 Timezone
  Setting this value will display edit times converted to your local time zone.
 For